supreethr23/LLMOps-Hands-On-Lab/Instructions/getting-started-v2.md

-# Getting Started with your Lab Environment
+# Getting Started with Your Lab Environment

 Welcome to your Customer Support Conversation Summarization with Azure OpenAI Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: